hbubley/journey-backend/README.md

 - write a medium article
 - daily mental download
 - add to the json different image src urls for different breathing animations
+- radio button choices for how are you feeling and filter option

 ## Schedule